2026 Men's T20 World Cup qualification

-The 2026 ICC Men's T20 World Cup qualification was the qualifying process by which teams qualified for the 2026 Men's T20 World Cup.
+The 2026 ICC Men's T20 World Cup was the tenth edition of the ICC Men's T20 World Cup, a biennial world cup for cricket in Twenty20 International (T20I) format organised by the International Cricket Council (ICC).
+It was co-hosted by the Board of Control for Cricket in India and Sri Lanka Cricket from 7 February to 8 March 2026.
+Sri Lanka had previously hosted the competition in 2012 and India in 2016.
+The qualification process for the 2026 tournament included two stages: 12 teams were awarded direct qualification while 87 teams took part in the regional qualification to compete for the remaining 8 spots.
+The regional qualification included a series of sub-regional qualifiers and regional finals held between June 2024 and October 2025.

-The qualification process for the 2026 tournament included two stages: direct qualification and regional qualification.
-12 teams were awarded direct qualification while 81 teams took part in the regional qualification to compete for the remaining 8 spots.
-The regional qualification included series of sub-regional qualifiers and regional finals held between June 2024 and October 2025.
+India and Sri Lanka, the host teams, along with the top seven teams from the 2024 tournament – Afghanistan, Australia, Bangladesh, England, South Africa, the United States and the West Indies – directly qualified for the 2026 tournament.
+The remaining three direct qualification places were allocated to the next best-ranked teams in the ICC Men's T20I Team Rankings as on 30 June 2024 that had not finished in the top seven: Ireland, New Zealand and Pakistan.
+The eight remaining places were filled through the ICC's regional qualifiers: Canada from the Americas; Italy and Netherlands from Europe; Namibia and Zimbabwe from Africa; and Nepal, Oman and the United Arab Emirates from the combined Asia–EAP final.
+Italy qualified for the men's T20 World Cup for the first time.
+Ahead of the tournament itself, Bangladesh withdrew from the tournament and were replaced by the next best ranked team in the T20I Rankings: Scotland.

 Format

-The top eight teams from the previous edition along with the 2026 hosts and the next best two to four teams (depending on the finishing positions of the hosts in the previous edition) from the ICC Men's T20I Team Rankings qualified automatically for the tournament.
-The remaining eight teams will be decided by regional qualifiers.
-Each regional qualifier will be held in two stages:
+The top eight teams from the previous edition, along with the 2026 hosts and the next best two to four teams (depending on the finishing positions of the hosts in the previous edition) from the ICC Men's T20I Team Rankings, qualified directly for the tournament.
+The remaining eight teams were decided by regional qualifiers.
+Each regional qualifier was held in two stages: